weasel5i2/windows-uwp/windows-apps-src/debug-test-perf/device-portal-desktop.md

 ### Connect to Device Portal

-To connet through local host, open a browser window and enter the address shown here for the connection type you're using.
+To connect through local host, open a browser window and enter the address shown here for the connection type you're using.

 * Localhost: `http://127.0.0.1:<PORT>` or `http://localhost:<PORT>`
 * Local Network: `https://<IP address of the desktop>:<PORT>`